themagicalmammal/howtolinux/README.md

 ### Graphic tools
 #### 1. GIMP
-It is free & open source Image Editor.
+It is a free and open-source Image Editor.
 You can further enhance your productivity with many customization options and 3rd party plugins.
 ```bash
 sudo apt install gimp -y
 ```
 #### 2. Krita
-A open source painting program.
+An open-source painting program.
 It is made by artists that want to see affordable art tools for everyone.
 ```bash
 sudo apt install krita -y
 ```
 #### 3. Blender
-It is the free and open source 3D creation suite.
+It is the free and open-source 3D creation suite.
 It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
 ```bash
 sudo apt install blender -y
 ```
 #### 4. Inkscape
 Inkscape is a free and open-source vector graphics editor used to create vector images, primarily in Scalable Vector Graphics (SVG) format.
-Here you can be illustrator, designer, web designer or just someone who needs to create some vector imagery,
+Here you can be an illustrator, designer, web designer, or just someone who needs to create some vector imagery.
 ```bash
 sudo apt install inkscape -y
 ```